Opentrons/opentrons-modules/README.md

 This should implement the following:
 - Installing Arduino IDE at `$HOME/arduino_ide`
-- Installing board definition files required by all the modules (Opentrons Magdeck, Opentrons Tempdeck, Adafruit SAMD, Arduino SAMD)
+- Installing board definition files required by all the modules (Opentrons Magdeck, Opentrons Tempdeck, Opentrons SAMD, Arduino SAMD)
 - Setting up the sketchbook/ library path
 - Adding build path at `/opentrons-modules/build` to save the builds